Dental Hygiene: Standards and procedures

 Participation in the end-of-term clinic clean-up is mandatory.
 Failure to participate in clinic clean-up will result in an 8% deduction from the final course grade (absence and missing mandatory session).

 Reporting clinical absences: If a student must be absent, they are required to call the PCC Dental Clinic (971-722-4909) and the clinic lead as early as possible prior to the clinic session.
-Following those calls, the student is expected to send an email to the clinic lead.
+Following these calls, the student must send an email to the front office, clinic lead, faculty department chair (FDC), and program dean.
 Students who do not meet this requirement will receive one letter grade deduction from the final grade for each unexcused absence.

 Off-site events